 The implications of this report will depend on Council’s recommendations, if any, and Council should be mindful of the possible costs in formulating its recommendations.

 Legal issues

 The implications will depend on Council’s recommendations, if any.
-Any recommendations will be considered in detail by the City Executive Board before returning to Council , should this be necessary.
+Any recommendations will be considered in detail by the City Executive Board, before returning to Council should this be necessary.